LeonardCS/wireless_telegram/README.md

 A Dwz GPX idea.

-serial_read is de lezende en versturende kant van de set. serial_receive is de ontvangende kant van de set.
+serial_read is the reading and sending part of the set. serial_receive is the receiving end of the set.

 project in progress